ga-wdi-exercises/wdi22-javascript-cheatsheets/README.md

 You must create unique examples of the JavaScript features for these cheat sheets, though the formatting is up to you all.
 This means that copying from the lesson plans is not sufficient!

 GitHub also generates static websites from markdown pages and hosts them on GitHub.
 We already have this repository deployed as a GitHub pages site, [check it out](https://ga-wdi-exercises.github.io/wdi22-javascript-cheatsheets/)!
 If you create new markdown files, then they will become pages for your site.
+We recommend creating one markdown file for each topic.

 ## Steps
 * Fork this repository, clone it locally, then add in your markdown.